2012 Porsche Cayman Interior

 This interior review was created when the car was new.
 Some links may no longer point to an active page.

 Going for the 2012 Porsche Cayman doesn’t mean sacrificing interior comfort or luxury for performance.
-Reviewers like the excellent materials and build quality, as well as the comfortable seats.
+Reviewers like its excellent materials and build quality, as well as the comfortable seats.

 - Plenty of Porsche heritage is evident in the detailing of the Cayman's compact but well-finished and comfortable cabin, starting with the signature dash-mounted ignition to the left of the three-spoke steering wheel and lots of leather and brushed aluminum accent trim." -- Kelley Blue Book